Tanu-N-Prabhu/Python/README.md

 * **Data Enthusiasts** - Delve into the intricacies of data science.
 * **Seasoned Developers** - Hone your craft with advanced techniques and tips.

-## Table of Contents

-**1. Introduction**
-- 1.1 Purpose of This Repository
-- 1.2 Who This Collection Is For
-- 1.3 How to Use This Folder

-**2. LinkedIn Posts Overview**
-- 2.1 Themes Covered
-- 2.2 Structure of Each Post
-- 2.3 Code Snippet Patterns and Conventions

-**3. Python Programming Posts**
-- 3.1 Beginner-Friendly Concepts
-- 3.2 Intermediate Techniques
-- 3.3 Advanced Python Insights
-- 3.4 Best Practices Shared in Posts

-**4. Machine Learning Posts**
-- 4.1 ML Fundamentals
-- 4.2 Algorithms & Models Discussed
-- 4.3 Real-World ML Applications
-- 4.4 Tips for ML Interview Preparation

-**5. Data Science Posts**
-- 5.1 Data Cleaning & Preprocessing
-- 5.2 Exploratory Data Analysis (EDA) Concepts
-- 5.3 Visualization Principles (No Code Included)
-- 5.4 Essential DS Tricks Shared in Posts

-**6. Repository Structure**
-- 6.1 Folder Breakdown
-- 6.2 Naming Conventions
-- 6.3 How to Navigate the Content

-**7. Contribution Guide**
-- 7.1 How to Add New Posts
-- 7.2 Formatting Rules
-- 7.3 Code Snippet Guidelines

-**8. Changelog**
-- 8.1 Recent Updates
-- 8.2 Previous Versions

-**9. License & Attribution**
-- 9.1 License
-- 9.2 Credits
-- 9.3 Referencing This Repository

 ## What the repository offers